InftyAI/llmaz/site/content/en/docs/features/broad-backends.md

 ## Text-Generation-Inference

 [text-generation-inference](https://github.com/huggingface/text-generation-inference) is a Rust, Python and gRPC server for text generation inference.
 Used in production at Hugging Face to power Hugging Chat, the Inference API and Inference Endpoint.

-## ollama

-[ollama](https://github.com/ollama/ollama) is running with Llama 3.2, Mistral, Gemma 2, and other large language models, based on llama.cpp, aims for local deploy.

 ## vLLM